Before You Read

 Rep. Ro Khanna (Breaking Points)

 The financial genius story was always a cover.
-The 2025 files confirm this: his tax advice was “surface level stuff you would read from the New York Times.”
-As Breaking Points concluded: “The billionaires used him because of his social connections and because of his connections to various foreign governments and people in power.
-That’s it.
-That was the conspiracy.”
+The billionaires used him for his social connections and his connections to foreign governments.
+That was the conspiracy.

-The Wexner Relationship: Dependency Creation at Scale
+The Wexner Relationship: From Dependency to Co-Conspirator

 Wexner built a $5.3 billion fortune through L Brands (Victoria’s Secret, Bath & Body Works).
 In the late 1980s, he met a charming financial advisor who seemed to understand exactly what he needed.
+What happened next was either the most elaborate con in financial history, or something more troubling: a mutually beneficial arrangement where both sides had reasons not to ask questions.

 - Borrow money on Wexner’s behalf